MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 3. **Backend (FastAPI)**: The FastAPI backend application provides various endpoints..
 When a request is received at the `/predict` endpoint, the desired model is loaded and ready to make predictions.
 The dedicted folder is located under `/immowelt_price_guide/backend`.
 [Also find here](https://github.com/MichaelSeitz98/enterprise-ai-project/tree/main/immowelt_price_guide/backend).

+4. **Cloud Deployment (Heroku)**: The backend application is packaged in a `Docker` container and hosted on Heroku, making the endpoint permanently publicly available for everyone.
+The frontend and backend are designed to run independently of each other.

+Find hosted available api documentation here: [https://flat-price-assistant-wue-9d5350c50d5c.herokuapp.com/docs](https://flat-price-assistant-wue-9d5350c50d5c.herokuapp.com/docs)

-The `main.py` includes the FastAPI app and the following endpoints:
+The FastAPI app contains the following endpoints:
     -  `/predict` endpoint: This endpoint is used to make predictions.
 It receives a POST request from the frontend application, loads the desired model, and returns the prediction.
     - `/model-info` endpoint: This endpoint is used to retrieve information about the model.
-It receives a GET request from the frontend application and returns the model's input and output parameters as well as the name and some infos about the version.
+It returns the model's input and output parameters as well as the name and some infos about the version.
     - `/` root: This endpoint is used to check the health of the application.
-It receives a GET request from the frontend application and returns a status code of 200 if the application is running.

-4. **Cloud Deployment (Heroku)**: The backend application is packaged in a `Docker` container and hosted on Heroku, making the endpoint permanently publicly available for everyone.
-The frontend and backend are designed to run independently of each other.

-Find hosted available api documentation here: [https://flat-price-assistant-wue-9d5350c50d5c.herokuapp.com/docs](https://flat-price-assistant-wue-9d5350c50d5c.herokuapp.com/docs).

 ### Model Deployment Process